w3c/vc-di-eddsa-test-suite/README.md

 mocha --grep '"specificProperty" test name' ./tests/10-specific-test-suite.js
 ```

-### Changing the Test Tag
-These test suites use tags to identify which implementation's endpoints are used in tests.
-If you need to change the tag the suites will run on you can change it in `./config/runner.json`.

 ### Testing Locally
 If you want to test implementations or just endpoints running locally, you can
 copy `localImplementationsConfig.example.cjs` to `.localImplementationsConfig.cjs`